uncommonhacks/guide-hybrid/README.md

 ### Final Presentations and Awards

-After the expo, we'll have some of the top projects present, and then will give out awards.
-After some closing remarks, the event will finish!
+After the expo, we'll have some of the top projects present.
+Then, we will give out awards.
+Following some closing remarks, the event will finish!

 # Additional Resources